YichaoOU/easy_prime/README.md

 [![Python versions][python-shield]][python-url]
 [![Platforms][platform-shield]][python-url]

+# Easy-Prime server is down due to some AWS issues. should be fixed by 6/10

 # Easy-Prime: an optimized prime editor gRNA design tool based on gradient boosting trees

 Easy-Prime provides optimized pegRNA and ngRNA combinations for efficient PE design.